1Abc342PedroGina/MACH_BSD/README.md

 # What is MACH_BSD

 MACH_BSD kernel is part of the Bible OS Micro part of operating system for use in BibleOS operating systems.
 XNU is an acronym for X is Not Unix.
-XNU is a hybrid kernel combining the Mach kernel developed at Carnegie Mellon University with components from FreeBSD and a C++ API for writing drivers called IOKit.
+MACH_BSD is a hybrid kernel combining the Mach kernel developed at Carnegie Mellon University with components from FreeBSD and a C++ API for writing drivers called IOKit.
-XNU runs on x86_64 and ARM64 for both single processor and multi-processor configurations.
+MACH_BSD runs on x86_64 and ARM64 for both single processor and multi-processor configurations.

-## The XNU Source Tree
+## The MACH_BSD Source Tree

 * `config` - configurations for exported apis for supported architecture and platform
 * `SETUP` - Basic set of tools used for configuring the kernel, versioning and kextsymbol management.